trothr/ductwork/Protocol.md

 the only meta data at this point in the development

-producer sends "DATA seq bytes"
+producer sends "DATA bytes seq"

 * PEEK